slmsuite/slmsuite/docs/source/introduction.rst

 * Automated Fourier- to image-space coordinate transformations: point to a camera pixel, and the Fourier-domain SLM will direct light there!
 * Automated wavefront calibration to compensate for aberrations along the SLM imaging train,
-* A growing suite of GPU-accelerated iterative phase retreival algorithms (e.g. weighted Gerchberg-Saxton) **with experimental feedback**,
+* A growing suite of GPU-accelerated iterative phase retrieval algorithms (e.g. weighted Gerchberg-Saxton) **with experimental feedback**,
 * Automated evaluation metrics to monitor diffraction efficiency and image tolerances,
 * ... and more to come!